PaulHatch/semantic-version/readme.md

 ## A Caveat Regarding Tags

-Please note that if a tag is assigned to an older commit, the commits that come after it will be given the new new version, for example:
+Please note that if a tag is assigned to an older commit, the commits that come after it will be given the new version, for example:

 ![Commits Graph](tagging.drawio.svg?raw=true)